JayUpadhyayCS/SubsidenceModeling/README.md

 ## How To Run
 * First, download and install all the necessary tools/software listed under the dependencies.
-* Next, fix the file paths within each of the files
 * Run files

 ## Usage and Dependencies